-Seventy percent of all reused phones end up in developing countries.
-A big problem, because these countries are not able to recycle the old phones in a sustainable way.
-E-waste is incinerated and this releases a lot of waste products.
-This is bad for the population and the planet.
+Seventy percent of all recycled telephones end up in developing countries.
+A big problem, because these countries are not able to recycle the old telephones in a sustainable way.
+E-waste is incinerated and a lot of waste is released as a result.
+Bad for the population and the planet.

-Closing The Loop makes sure that the mountains of electronics are brought to the West, so that from there they can be recycled in an environmentally friendly way.
-And from the gold and silver contained in those old phones, we make our jewelry.
+Closing The Loop ensures that the mountains of electronics are brought to the West, so that they can be recycled from there in an environmentally friendly way.
+And we make our jewelry from the gold and silver that are in those old telephones.

-Closing the Loop's mission is to bring phones back full circle.
-The company helps business customers such as phone providers make the purchase of phones waste-free.
-This is also known as waste compensation: when a customer purchases new phones, Closing The Loop, in compensation for those new phones, provides for the collection and recycling of as many discarded phones.
-In several African countries, CTL has established a network with local partners to collect broken phones.
-For example, they work together with universities and owners of repair stores.
-They receive a fee for collecting old phones.
-CTL then collects the old phones and has them recycled.
+Closing the Loop's mission is to complete the circle of phones again.
+The company helps business customers such as telephone providers make the purchase of telephones waste-free.
+This is also referred to as waste compensation: if a customer buys new telephones, Closing The Loop ensures the collection and recycling of the same number of discarded telephones to compensate for those new telephones.
+Together with local partners, CTL has set up a network in various African countries to collect broken telephones.
+For example, they collaborate with universities and repair shop owners.
+They receive an allowance for collecting old telephones.
+CTL then collects the old telephones and recycles them.
 This prevents them from ending up in landfills.

-40 old phones = 1 gram of gold
+40 old telephones = 1 gram of gold

-The gold and silver we use for our jewelry comes from the African countries of Ghana, Zambia, Cameroon, Uganda and Rwanda.
+The gold and silver that we use for our jewelry comes from the African countries of Ghana, Zambia, Cameroon, Uganda and Rwanda.
 There, Closing The Loop ensures that the phones are recycled in the West.
 We buy the gold and silver that remains after this sustainable process from Closing The Loop.
-And this is what we then turn into jewelry.
-For example, we need 55 phones for the 14k gold bracelet from our Eternal Collection.
-For the silver variant, we need twelve.
+And then we make jewelry out of it.
+For example, for the 14k gold bracelet from our Eternal Collection, we need 55 phones.
+For the silver variant, there are twelve.